FREE CARFAX Flood Check®

 Check Under the Hood

-Take a few minutes and inspect the paper air filter.
+Take a few minutes and inspect the engine air filter.
 Most cars only require a few clips to be undone or some screws to be removed to expose the filter.
-Once paper is wet it never looks the same.
+Once the paper is wet, it never looks the same.
 Think of it as that little strip in your cellphone that turns pink if you drop it in a puddle.
 If the filter shows signs of water stains you will want to keep looking for another vehicle.

 Take a Test Drive

 Any vehicle purchase requires a lengthy test drive.
-If you are seriously considering buying a vehicle and you don’t drive it, you are only asking for trouble.
-Obviously there are exceptions, non-running vintage vehicles for instance, but if you are purchasing a daily driver you need to drive it before making a purchase.
-A part of your test drive should include testing the vehicle’s electrical systems, as they are prone to water damage.
+If you are seriously considering buying a vehicle and you don’t drive it, you’re only asking for trouble.
+Obviously, there are exceptions: vintage vehicles might not be running for instance, but if you are purchasing a daily driver you need to drive it before buying.
+A part of your test drive should include testing the vehicle’s electrical systems, as they are particularly prone to water damage.